ksetafinansia/ssl-pinning-article/ssl-pinning-remote-config-payload.md

 ### Configuration Object
 - `host`: String - The hostname for which this configuration applies (e.g., "apigee.kreditplus.com")
-- `is_enabled`: Boolean - Master enable/disable flag for SSL pinning on this host
 - `is_android_enable`: Boolean - Platform-specific flag to enable/disable SSL pinning on Android
 - `is_ios_enable`: Boolean - Platform-specific flag to enable/disable SSL pinning on iOS
 - `pins`: Object - Contains the public key hashes for certificate pinning